Orlando Eye

-The Orlando Eye by Merlin Entertainments is a 400 ft tall Ferris wheel at Icon Park in Orlando, Florida, United States.
+The Orlando Eye by Merlin Entertainments is a 400 ft Ferris wheel at Icon Park in Orlando, Florida, United States.
 It opened on April 29, 2015.

 The attraction was originally called the Orlando Eye, and was owned and operated by Merlin Entertainments, which also owns the London Eye Ferris wheel, the observation decks known as the Blackpool Tower Eye and the Sydney Tower Eye, and the Madame Tussaud's Wax Museum attractions.
 It was renamed the Coca-Cola Orlando Eye in 2016 and was then sold and renamed the Icon Orlando in 2018 and the Wheel at Icon Park Orlando in 2019.
 The 2018 renaming was accompanied by a re-branding of the surrounding property from I-Drive 360 to ICON Park.
 In 2024, the wheel was repurchased by Merlin Entertainments and renamed the Orlando Eye by Merlin Entertainments.
 The 2024 repurchase of the Ferris wheel was the first acquisition for Merlin Entertainments under the leadership of CEO Scott O'Neil, who joined the company in 2022.

 Design and construction

-The Orlando Eye by Merlin Entertainments is described as an observation wheel because it "is a stabilized-driven (capsule) that gives you a really smooth experience on the way around, so it doesn't feel like when you're at 400-feet, that you're swinging around in mid-air".
+The Orlando Eye by Merlin Entertainments is described as an observation wheel because it "is a stabilized-driven (capsule) that gives you a really smooth experience on the way around, so it doesn't feel like when you're at 400 feet, that you're swinging around in mid-air".
 According to its official website, the Orlando Eye is the first wheel ever to use such a system in combination with a suspended "ski lift capsule design".

 The wheel was reported to be in the early stages of planning in March 2011, with completion due in mid-2014, and was approved by county commissioners in September 2012.

 In January 2013, it was reported that the expected opening date had been pushed back to "by Thanksgiving November 2014".
 Erection of the main support structure began in December 2013.
 In April 2014 it was reported that completion had been further delayed until early 2015.

 Installation of the 30 air-conditioned passenger capsules, each of which can carry up to 15 people, began in mid-January 2015, and the last capsule was installed on February 5.
 In mid-February 2015, it was announced that the soft opening was scheduled for May 1, followed by a grand opening ceremony on May 4.
-The Orlando Eye carried its first official passenger – a 13-year-old leukemia patient – on April 29, 2015.
+The Orlando Eye carried its first official passenger—a 13-year-old leukemia patient—on April 29, 2015.